rhyolight/nupic.cerebro/README.md

 # Cerebro

-A tool to run CLA models and visually examine the output of the Spatial Pooler.
+A tool for [NuPIC](http://github.com/numenta/nupic) to run CLA models and visually examine the output of the Spatial Pooler.
 [Click here for a video introduction and tutorial](http://youtu.be/WQWU1K5tE5o).

 ## What is Cerebro?